-Then Paul talked about keeping days: “One person esteems one day above another; another esteems every day alike” (Romans 14:5-6).
-In addition to not eating meat, some new converts customarily abstained from eating on certain days, similar to the Catholics who abstain from eating meat on Fridays.
+Then, Paul talked about keeping days: “One person esteems one day above another; another esteems every day alike” (Romans 14:5-6).
+In addition to not eating meat, some new converts customarily abstained from eating on certain days, similar to the Catholics today, who abstain from eating meat on Fridays.

 At that time, both Jews and Gentiles practiced semi-fasts on certain days of each week or month.
 The Jews fasted “twice in the week” (Luke 18:12) and on specific days (Zechariah 7:4-7).
 And the Gentiles also fasted according to their traditions (Hasting’s Encyclopedia of Religion and Ethics).